Abramovuch/cyborg/readme.md

 Running a pipeline is as simple as `asyncio.get_event_loop().run_until_complete(pipe.run())`.
 This then handles things like retrying failed requests, tracking exceptions/errors and parallel connections.

+Currently any exceptions are logged and totalled for each process within a pipeline, however in the future the library will persist more data upon exceptions like the current pages HTML and offer the ability to reply these failed tasks during development.

 ## Writing a scraper
 Writing a scraper is really simple.
 Here is the entire implementation for the `AreaScraper`:

     from cyborg import Page, Scraper

     class AreaScraper(Scraper):
       page_format = Page("/{input}-takeaways")

       def scrape(self, data, response):